top of page

 Compliance vs Acceptance: An Important Distinction

-This is why professional guidance matters.
-Compliance ensures legality—but acceptance depends on the receiving authority’s policies.
+Compliance ensures legality—but acceptance depends on the receiving authority.

 How Non-Compliance Causes Problems

-RON sessions that fail to meet Florida requirements may result in:
+Failure to meet legal requirements can result in:

 • Rejected documents